Barcode Posts

 If you’re planning to sell your products in a retail market and want to ensure its effective movement in the supply chain, you need to have a 13-digit GTIN number encoded in the barcode of your product.

-GTINs are also used in pharmaceutical drugs, where they are scanned while administering medication in a hospital to enhance patient safety or scanned while effecting receiving or dispatches at hospital store to maintain inventory, ensure faster processing.
+GTINs are also used in pharmaceutical drugs, where they are scanned while administering medication in a hospital to enhance patient safety or scanned while effecting receiving or dispatching at a hospital store to maintain inventory, ensure faster processing.

-Most commonly used GTINs are 13 digits code, known also as EAN code.
+Most commonly used GTINs are 13-digit codes, also known as EAN codes.
 Also, there are several different types of GTINs used on products.
 This includes:

 GTIN 12: The GTIN-12 is encoded in UPC barcodes, which are predominantly used only in America and Canada.
 However, North American and Canadian companies have steadily been updating retail Point-of-Sale systems to be able to scan GTIN-13 and GTIN-8.
 If your trading partner still cannot scan these numbers, only then you will need to use a GTIN-12.